 This curriculum is intended to be college preparatory.
 Throughout the courses (not everything in every course) you will find SAT and ACT style questions.
 Students will use bubble sheets to fill in answers.
 Students will write timed responses by hand.
 They will have big assignments that I don’t hold their hand and walk them through, telling them what they should be doing each day and where they should be in the process.
 I just give them directions and a due date.
 They will take notes and study.
 The grading criteria will sometimes instruct them to take off points if they aren’t finished on time.
 I want to prepare them for the tests ahead of them and also for the college classroom.
 We also have a Foundations course which covers time management, study skills, research skills/using primary resources, public speaking, cursive handwriting, money management, critical thinking, logic, and bias.

 You may want to have your child take AP, CLEP or DSST tests.
 These tests, if passed, can give your child college credit.
 That will cut down on your college costs.
 You could get 3-6 credits for a $100 test instead of $1000 at a college.
 Taking (and passing) a test shows that your child is able to handle college-level material.
 It can also show a “real” grade instead of a mommy grade.
 They aren’t necessary, but if your child thinks he is college bound, it is definitely something to think about.
 I will try to label courses with what test they will help prepare your child for.
-SAT and ACT prep is peppered throughout the general education courses when it is on topic, but there will also be a special course (or courses) for more test prep.
+SAT and ACT prep is peppered throughout the general education courses when it is on topic, but there are courses for test prep linked on the Courses page.
 Doing well on these tests will show the “A” on the transcript is accurate.
 I will be writing more and posting useful links about all this on the college page.
 Another way to do all this would be by taking dual credit courses, through your local community college, which may offer online courses that your child can just take at home.